 - Financial and Work Problems – Adults with ADHD are prone to experiencing difficulties in both their career and financial stability.
 Symptoms of ADHD can make it difficult to keep a job, follow rules, meet deadlines, and stick to a strict routine.
 In turn, this can lead to one feeling underachieved and create financial problems, such as struggling to make bills, developing debt, or participating in impulsive spending. ⁶

-- Physical and Mental Health Complications – Due to the symptoms of ADHD (see below), a number of health problems can appear.
+- Physical and Mental Health Complications – Due to the symptoms of ADHD (see below), several health problems can appear.
 While these will vary from individual to individual, some common ones include anxiety, chronic stress and tension, compulsive eating, low self-esteem, and substance abuse.
 What makes these complications more difficult is the fact that many with ADHD struggle to meet doctor appointments or follow medical instructions.

 - Disappointed